Xfinity Remote Flashes Green Then Red: Causes and Easy Fixes

 Follow these steps:

-• Turn off the remote and remove the battery cover.
+• Remove the battery cover.

-• Check if the green-red flashing stops.
+• Check whether the green/red flashing stops.

 🔄 Restart the Set-Top Box